jaywcjlove/mocker-api/README.md

 🔥 Built in support for hot Mocker file replacement.
 🚀 Quickly and easily configure the API via JSON.
 🌱 Mock API proxying made simple.
+⚠️ Can be used independently without relying on [webpack](https://github.com/webpack/webpack) and [webpack-dev-server](https://github.com/webpack/webpack-dev-server).

 ## Installation